 The Four Types of New Jersey Alimony

-Now that you know mediation and working with us is the best way to determine alimony in New Jersey, let's take a closer look at the four types of alimony: open duration, limited duration, rehabilitative and reimbursement.
+Now that you know mediation and working with us is the best way to determine alimony in New Jersey, let's take a closer look at the four types of alimony: open duration alimony, limited duration alimony, rehabilitative alimony, and reimbursement alimony.

 1. Open Durational Spousal Support or Alimony (New Jersey)

-Formerly known as "permanent alimony," open durational alimony has no specific end date set at the time which it is awarded.
+Formerly known as permanent alimony, open durational alimony has no specific end date set at the time at which it is awarded.

-Open durational spousal support or alimony in New Jersey may be awarded in longer-term marriages of 20 years or greater where there is little, if any, chance that a spouse would ever be able to maintain the standard of living of the marriage.
+Open durational spousal support or alimony in New Jersey may be awarded in longer-term marriages of 20 years or greater where there is little if any, chance that a dependent spouse would ever be able to maintain the standard of living of the marriage.

-This parent may have past work experience and even a college or postgraduate education but in the years that the spouse has been at home, the other spouse has built a career, a wage earning capacity and a standard of living that the homemaking spouse could not likely reach.
+This parent may have past work experience and even a college or post-graduate education, but in the years that the spouse has been at home, the other spouse has built a career, a wage-earning capacity, and a standard of living that the homemaking dependent spouse could not likely reach.

 Another typical case for open durational spousal support in New Jersey is one in which the parties have both worked outside the home, but one has a substantially greater income.